masroof-maindak/jalebi/README.md

 # Jalebi

-Jalebi (+ Namak Paare) is a peculiar little server-client application set responsible for creating an authenticated 'cloud-based' storage environemnt.
+Jalebi (+ Namak Paare) is a peculiar little server-client application set responsible for creating an authenticated 'cloud-based' storage environment.

 I'm quite content with its current state and would consider it my first major C program -- one that taught me how to truly use/vastly enhanced my knowledge of an array of tools including but not limited to `TSan`, `Valgrind`, `gdb`, `perf` and most importantly, `man` pages.

 > It has also taught me how much I fucking hate *not* having a fixed, idiomatic way to handle errors, for instance Rust's Result types, or Go's error types.